I've read that the dietary supplement acetyl-L-carnitine may reduce fatigue in multiple sclerosis. Is this true?

 Answer From Iris Marin Collazo, M.D.

-Currently, there isn't enough evidence to know whether acetyl-L-carnitine helps improve fatigue associated with multiple sclerosis (MS) or not.
-More study is needed.
+Currently, there isn't enough evidence to know if acetyl-L-carnitine helps improve fatigue associated with multiple sclerosis (MS).
+More studies are needed.

-Acetyl-L-carnitine is a form of L-carnitine, an amino acid that is found in nearly all cells of the body.
-L-carnitine plays a critical role in the production of energy from long-chain fatty acids.
+Acetyl-L-carnitine is a form of L-carnitine, an amino acid found in nearly all cells of the body.
+L-carnitine plays a critical role in turning fat into energy.
 In addition, it increases the activity of certain nerve cells in the central nervous system.

-Fatigue is reported in up to 90% of people with multiple sclerosis.
+Fatigue is reported in about 80% of people with multiple sclerosis.
 The cause of the fatigue isn't well understood.
-However, some types of MS-related fatigue may happen due to nighttime waking from bladder dysfunction, pain, depression or the effort it takes to perform daily duties.
+However, some types of MS-related fatigue may happen due to pain, depression, waking up at night because of bladder problems, or the effort it takes to perform daily duties.
+Other factors also can contribute to fatigue in people with MS. They include obesity, being sedentary, dietary habits, not enough vitamin levels in the body and medicine side effects.

-As for treating fatigue with acetyl-L-carnitine, some studies have suggested that supplements could ease MS-related fatigue in people with low blood levels of L-carnitine.
+Some studies have suggested that acetyl-L-carnitine supplements could ease MS-related fatigue in people with low blood levels of L-carnitine.

-A small study found that acetyl-L-carnitine works better than certain medications, such as amantadine, used to treat fatigue.
-But additional studies have had inconclusive results, showing a possible, but not statistically significant, benefit to acetyl-L-carnitine in MS-related fatigue.
+A small study found that acetyl-L-carnitine works better than certain medicines used to treat fatigue, such as amantadine (Gocovri, Osmolex ER).
+But additional studies haven't had conclusive results.
+They've shown a possible benefit for MS-related fatigue that wasn't statistically significant.

-Although acetyl-L-carnitine generally has few or mild side effects, it can interfere with blooding-thinning medications and other drugs.
-Therefore, have a discussion with your health care provider before taking acetyl-L-carnitine or any other dietary supplement.
+Acetyl-L-carnitine generally has few or mild side effects, but it can interfere with blood-thinning medicines and other drugs.
+Talk with your health care provider before taking acetyl-L-carnitine or any other supplement.

 With